telus/tds-core/guide/getting-started/designers.md

 ## Fonts

-TELUS’s primary typeface is Helvetica Neue which is available as a system fonts up to Mac OS X 10.7 Lion.
+TELUS' primary typeface is Helvetica Neue which is available as a system font on Mac OS X 10.7 Lion and later.
 No other fonts are needed to use the TDS component library, or the Master Sketch file.

 ## Icons

 Currently [Utility icons](https://tds.telus.com/#icons) are available to use as components in the TELUS Design System.
 Decorative icon usage is currently being reviewed by the TELUS Brand team.
 Stay tuned for more updates.
-In the meantime, you can continue to use the Brand approved icons available on the [TELUS Brand Hub](https://brand.telus.com/library/all?media_type%5B0%5D=media_icons).
+In the meantime, you can continue to use the Brand approved icons available on the [TELUS BrandHub](https://brand.telus.com/library/all?media_type%5B0%5D=media_icons).

 ## Images

-For nature, TELUS critters and devices images, please visit the [TELUS Brand Hub](https://brand.telus.com/library/all?media_type%5B0%5D=media_images&imgcat=All&search_terms=&sort_by=created&sort_order=DESC) for a library of brand approved images to use with your project.
+For nature, TELUS critters and devices images, please visit the [TELUS BrandHub](https://brand.telus.com/library/all?media_type%5B0%5D=media_images&imgcat=All&search_terms=&sort_by=created&sort_order=DESC) for a library of brand-approved images to use with your project.
 You will need your TELUS ID to log in or you can follow the instructions to sign up for a an account.
 There is an approval process to sign up for an account so make sure you allot time to it.

 The brand team is working towards creating a library of lifestyle photography.
 Until then, use your preferred stock photography site to source lifestyle images if your project requires lifestyle photography.
-Where possible, please consider using images from the TELUS Brand Hub before trying to source lifestyle photography.
+Where possible, please consider using images from the TELUS BrandHub before trying to source lifestyle photography.

 Please follow the [TELUS Brand Photography Guidelines](https://drive.google.com/a/telus.com/file/d/0BzlWahrSc56DenY4YzBndm1mWkk/view?usp=sharing) for detailed information on usage and implementation of the images.